 One of the highlights of the Catholic christening ceremony is the lighting of the Baptismal candle.
 Lit by their proud father, Stephen, from the church’s Easter candle, the flame represents Christ’s light in the twins’ lives.
 It was a beautiful and uplifting moment.

 After the service parents, Godparents, and guests gathered for a group photo on the steps of the church before making their way to St Sophia’s Cathedral in Bayswater for the Greek Orthodox ceremony.
-I always feel lucky doing my job, but having the opportunity to photograph in not one of London’s most beautiful churches, but two in one day, was definitely an opportunity I was grateful to receive.
+I always feel lucky doing my job, but having the opportunity to work in not one of London’s most beautiful churches, but two in one day, was definitely an opportunity I was grateful to receive.
 As with the Roman Catholic service, the Greek Orthodox christening was sincere and moving.
 The families may worship in different churches but it is clear their faith is strong, and they were united in their determination Emilia and Anabella should have the best start in life.

 It was after 3pm by the time the second Baptism was completed, and the guests were eager to move on to the reception at Ciao Bella.
 The girls had woken up by this time and I was able to get some candid shots with Stephen, as well as some serene “Madonna and child” type photos with Katerina.
 Despite a long day with a lot of formality and attention, the girls were angels to photograph, and clearly loved having so many family and friends to cuddle them.